TheDigitalGarbologist/workflows-extension-template/doc/anatomy_of_an_extension.md

   FROM ''' || input_table;
 END;
 ```

+>💡 **Tip**
+>
+> There is an additional `dry_run BOOL` parameter that needs to be included in the procedure.
+It has been omitted for the sake of simplification.
+Please refer to [this section](./procedure.md#managing-the-execution-of-dry-run-queries) to understand how to use it.

 ##### Procedure's name
 Finally, in order to link our metadata with the procedure's code, we need to specify the procedure's name like: